its-dhanya/Chat_Application/README.md

 # Chat Application using Socket_Programming in C++

 This project is a client-server chat application written in C++.
 It allows clients to connect to a server , end and receieve messages.
 Clients can send messages to specific recipients by name and can also change the recipient during the chat.
 The server keeps a record of the connected clients and handles routing messages accordingly.
+All the conversations between different users are stored in a text file.

 ## Features